JohnSnowLabs/spark-nlp/docs/en/alab/install.md

 <img class="image image--xl" src="/assets/images/annotation_lab/4.1.0/loginScreenALAB.png" style="width:100%; align:center; box-shadow: 0 3px 6px rgba(0,0,0,0.16), 0 3px 6px rgba(0,0,0,0.23);"/>

+We have an aesthetically pleasing Login Page with a section highlighting the key features of Annotation Lab.
+Sign-In page highlights main features of Annotation Lab with animated GIFs.

 ## Deploy on the AWS Marketplace